-The Board concluded that it was in the interests of shareholders for OrbiMed to continue in their role as Portfolio Manager on the same terms and conditions.
-Please refer to page 47 for further details.
+The Board concluded that it was in the interests of shareholders for OrbiMed to continue in their role as Portfolio Manager.
+A number of minor updates were made to the terms and conditions of the Portfolio Management Agreement, which was restated.
+Please refer to page 49 and 50 for further details.

-The Board, meeting as the Audit Committee, concluded that the Portfolio Manager's internal controls were satisfactory.
-Please refer to the Audit Committee Report, beginning on page 53, for further information.
+The Audit Committee concluded that the Portfolio Manager's internal controls were satisfactory.
+Please refer to the Audit Committee Report, beginning on page 55, for further information.